navidoptus/powerstore_backup/README.md

 - **IP Not Required**: If the Data Domain appliance is directly connected to the PowerStore NAS or is on the same storage network, you can skip the IP assignment.
 - **IP Required**: If the Data Domain appliance requires network access to the clone (e.g., if they are in separate VLANs), an IP address in the backup VLAN should be assigned to the clone.

+Review your network configuration to determine if an IP address is needed, and adjust the script as appropriate.

 ---

 ## Script Code